LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 render(() => <Counter />, document.getElementById("app")!);
 ```

 You can take the current value of a signal inside the signal's mutation's callback function.
-The above code used the current value of `count` to increment and decrement it accordingly.
+The above code used the present value of `count` to increment and decrement it accordingly.

 ### Effects

 Effects are triggers or watchers that can help you fire a function when a signal updates.

-Let's say in the previous example you want to throw an alert when count becomes greater than 5.
+Let's say, in the previous example, you want to throw an alert when the count becomes greater than 5.

-You can create an effect using the `createEffect` function to do so.
+To do so, you can create an effect using the `createEffect` function.
 It takes a callback function as a parameter.
 This callback function is fired whenever a signal invoked inside it changes.

 ```jsx
 createEffect(()=>{